If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 - Pay down the balance of your credit cards that are currently at or near their limit.

 - Pay down higher-interest debt first (ie. credit cards tend to be more expensive than auto loans, for instance).

 - Consolidate your debt to pay it off more quickly and transfer the balance of a higher interest-rate card to a lower interest rate card.

 - Have a mix of debt (such as credit cards, installment loans, etc) which can increase your credit score.

-For more ways of improving your credit in 2018, click here.
+For more ways of improving your credit, click here.